New Yugo: scale model of next-gen low-cost supermini revealed at Car Design Event 2025

 ► Resurrected from ashes of Zastava, aims to rival Dacia

-If you’re unfamiliar (or under the age of 25), the Yugo was a small supermini built by Zastava at a factory in former Yugoslavia (its factory is in what’s now Serbia) which was heavily derived from the Fiat 127 and 128.
+If you’re unfamiliar (or under the age of 25), the Yugo was a small supermini built by Zastava at a factory in former Yugoslavia.
+Its factory is in what’s now Serbia, and the Yugo was a car that was heavily derived from the Fiat 127 and 128.

 It was, to put it politely, a car that wasn’t looked on very kindly by the Western world, with the Yugo regularly making lists of the worst cars ever made – usually down to its sub-par handling, weedy performance and rubbish build quality.
 Even so, it found a cult following around the world, with admirers including CAR’s own European Editor and font of automotive knowledge Georg Kacher, who took one he owns on a massive road trip to the Yugo’s former factory.

 Given it’s a car that’ll wear the Yugo name, the aim is for it to be cheap.
-Bjelić intends for the Yugo to use a combustion engine to keep costs down, and is reportedly looking to secure ‘an established platform from a co-operation partner.’
-Serbian automotive outlet Emisije SAT has discussed the Yugo’s planned return on its YouTube channel.
+Yugo is reportedly looking to secure ‘an established platform from a co-operation partner.’
+Yugo says that, after its scale model reveal at Car Design Event 2025, it intends to create a fully functional prototype at the 2027 Belgrade Expo.

 By Jake Groves